weepower/wee/README.md

 ## Versioning

 Wee adheres to [Semantic Versioning](http://semver.org/) in the form of MAJOR.MINOR.PATCH.
-Regardless of version we  recommend thoroughly reviewing the [changelog](https://github.com/weepower/wee/blob/master/CHANGELOG.md) before updating.
+Regardless of version we recommend thoroughly reviewing the [release notes](https://github.com/weepower/wee/releases) before updating.

 ## Community

-Keep track of development and news by following [@weecss on Twitter](https://twitter.com/weecss).
+Keep track of development and news by following [@weecss](https://twitter.com/weecss) on Twitter.

 ## License